rorschachwilpeng/casa0019/README.md

 ### Physical Design

 The physical design was developed in Fusion360 and printed on a Bambu Lab 3D printer.
-To make the design look more appealing, inspiration was taken from Jony Ive's early designs for Apple, using Fusion360's NURBS surface manipulation tool to create a curved back shell that creates an optical illusion, making the device look much thinner than it is in reality.
+To make the design look more appealing, inspiration was taken from Jony Ive's earlier designs for Apple, using Fusion360's NURBS surface manipulation tool to create a curved back shell that creates an optical illusion, making the device look much thinner than it is in reality.

 <img src="https://github.com/user-attachments/assets/6cc45535-6640-4a4f-bd82-5e59a6c8c57b" width="600"/>